 However, Rarible is proof NFTs have since grown beyond virtual cats.
 Examples of NFTs found on Rarible’s marketplace include digital artworks, memes and even parcels of virtual land.

 Central to the platform is RARI, Rarible’s cryptocurrency.
 By owning RARI tokens, users can vote on proposals that affect the platform, moderate creators and curate featured artwork.

 Who Created Rarible?

-Rarible is a company founded by Alex Salnikov and Alexei Falin and based in Moscow.
+Rarible is a company founded by Alex Salnikov and Alexei Falin and based in New York.
 Salnikov has worked in cryptocurrency since 2013, while Falin previously co-founded a marketplace for digital stickers that can be used on chat platforms, according to his LinkedIn profile.

 In 2020, Rarible raised its first round of funding from the New York-based venture capital firm CoinFund, which has been one of the firms that is most confident about the growth of NFTs.

 It argues that NFTs represent a new way to own digital content, and that digital content will be a massive market in the years to come.

 How does Rarible Work?